If you are looking for a 5” studio monitor, a very popular choice is the JBL LSR305.

 But so is the KRK Rokit 5, and the question becomes, which one?

-In this article we are going to look at how these two compare to, hopefully, make your decision easier.
+In this article, we are going to look at how these two compare – and make your decision easier.

 We are going to look at similarities, differences and also we are going to try and figure out who each of these serves best.